Guidance

 • open data from other public sources

-You can download tabular data we have for your organisation as a CSV file from the check and provide service and edit it using a spreadsheet or other CSV editors.
+You can download tabular data we have for your organisation as a CSV file from the check and provide service, then edit it using a spreadsheet or other CSV editors.

-For development plans you need to provide 2 datasets:
+For local plans, minerals and waste plans, and supplementary plans you need to provide 2 datasets:

-Each dataset needs to be provided in a separate CSV file following the government tabular data standard.
+You need to provide each dataset in a separate CSV file and follow the government tabular data standard.

 Field names